dbouquin/mcp_conda_claude_tutorial/README.md

-# NYTimes Books MCP Server
+# MCP basics with conda and Claude
+**In which Daina rapidly develops a tutorial for PyData VT**

 A Model Context Protocol (MCP) server that connects Claude Desktop to the New York Times Books API, enabling Claude to search and retrieve information about NYTimes Best Sellers lists.